-In October of 1774, Boston newspaper publishers Benjamin Edes and John Gil printed a letter that told of a startling sight in Bridgewater in their Boston Gazette:
+In October of 1774, Benjamin Edes and John Gill printed a letter that told of a startling sight in Bridgewater in the newspaper they published, the Boston Gazette:

 Passing through this town the other day, I observed the at a distance forward the appearance of a person hanging by the neck on a gallows about 15 feet high; upon advancing, I perceived a considerable discoloration of his face, which I suppose was owing to a stagnation of the blood and should have remained ignorant of his person, had I not discovered an inscription over his head, in large capitals, thus, Col. E_s_n.
 I found he had hung there some time, and was informed that being a traitor to his country, there was no one, (not even his dearly beloved lieutenant colonel) who would vouchsafe for the kindness to cut him down, so that he would in all probability be soon reduced to a skeleton.
 This ignominious fate its thought will soon be the portion of several others of the same club, and be a solemn warning to everyone who seek to be aggrandized upon their country’s ruin.

 Fortunately for Edson the story was a warning not a prophesy.
 If Edson needed any reminders, here was a warning in black and white about how precarious his position had become.
 After a 35-year career as judge, church deacon, colonel of the militia and popular elected member of the General Court, it seemed there was at last no more room for him in Bridgewater.

 Joshua Edson Joins the Council

 In the summer of 1774, Britain’s Parliament put Bridgewater’s Joshua Edson in this very tight spot.
 Parliament passed the Massachusetts Government Act, which called for the colonial military governor to appoint the members of the Massachusetts Council, one of the colony’s governing bodies.
 This changed the prior practice of having cities and towns elect their representatives to the council, though the General Court was still elected.